Description

 Directions

-This stage of the trail starts either at the Tétange Train station or at the Rumelange Train station.
-Follow the official signposting: The signs show three red arrows on a white background.
-They are signposted "on sight" and may be affixed to streetlights or other posts.
+This section of the route starts either at the train station in Tétange or at the train station in Rumelange.
+Watch out for signs with three red arrows on a white background.
+They are marked "in sight" and can be attached to streetlights or other posts.

-While in our nature, you can find them on trees and posts.
-At important junctions you will also find signposts with arrows indicating the direction and information about the distance to specific points, as well as pictograms of points of interest.
+In nature, you will find them on trees and stakes.
+At important junctions, you will also find signposts with arrows as direction indicators and information on the distance to specific points, as well as pictograms with hints to possible hiking destinations.

 For your safety